cncf/tag-security/security-whitepaper/cloud-native-security-whitepaper.md

 ### Distribute

 Software supply chain safety is especially critical in models that enable faster software iteration.
 Cloud native application lifecycles need to include methods for verifying not only the integrity of the workload itself but also the process for workload creation and means of operation.
-This challenge is amplified by the necessary, practical, and consistent use of open source software and third party runtime images, including layers of upstream dependencies.Artifacts (e.g container images) present in the lifecycle pipeline require continual automated scanning and updates to ensure safety from vulnerabilities, malware, insecure coding practices, and other malfeasance.
+This challenge is amplified by the necessary, practical, and consistent use of open source software and third party runtime images, including layers of upstream dependencies.
+Artifacts (e.g container images) present in the lifecycle pipeline require continual automated scanning and updates to ensure safety from vulnerabilities, malware, insecure coding practices, and other malfeasance.
 Upon completing these checks, it is important to cryptographically sign artifacts to ensure integrity and enforce non-repudiation.

 ### Deploy